emmhe015/yogaMemberFullStack/README.md

 | `logout_view`            | Logs out the user successfully.                 | Passed      |

 ### Fail Explanations
-- Frequently tried to fix the error with error message showing in login and update, but with no luck.
+- Frequently tried to fix the error with error message showing in login, register and update, but with no luck.
+I honestly gave up after a few hours googling my way onward.

 ### HTML, CSS Testing
 - Shows error and warnings: